Nick Hundley

 Nicholas John Hundley (born September 8, 1983) is an American former professional baseball catcher and current front office executive.
-He is currently a special assistant to the general manager for the Texas Rangers.
 He played in Major League Baseball (MLB) for the San Diego Padres, Baltimore Orioles, Colorado Rockies, San Francisco Giants, and Oakland Athletics.
 He was drafted in 2005 by the Padres in the second round, and made his major-league debut in 2008.

 Early life

 Hundley was born in Corvallis, Oregon, to Pam and Tim Hundley.
-He grew up with his brother, Jake, and they would play catch with their father when he came home from his job as an American football assistant coach with Oregon State.
+He grew up with his brother Jake, and they would play catch with their father when he came home from his job as an American football assistant coach with Oregon State.
 When their father was late, Hundley would pressure his mom to fill in.

-Hundley attended Eastside Catholic High School in Bellevue briefly, and played baseball for Lake Washington High School, and was drafted in the fifth round of the 2002 Major League Baseball draft by the Florida Marlins but opted to attend college instead.
+Hundley attended Eastside Catholic High School in Bellevue briefly and played baseball for Lake Washington High School.
+He was drafted in the fifth round of the 2002 Major League Baseball draft by the Florida Marlins, but opted to attend college.